Micro Credit

 }

 Now assume that the cooperative federation has created a coin protected by the voting contract.
-Below is how the entrepreneur can do his business:
+Below is how the entrepreneur can conduct their business:

-- Create a transaction which consumes the coin and create at least three coins, one with equipment spending contract, another with construction spending contract, third is creating a coin protected by entrepreneur's public key.
+1. Create a transaction which consumes the coin and creates at least three new coins: one with the equipment spending contract, another with the construction spending contract, and a third creates a coin protected by the entrepreneur's public key.

-- Send the transaction to the cooperatives, wait for the transaction with the threshold-signed input being published on the blockchain.
+2. Send the transaction to the cooperatives; wait for the transaction with the threshold-signed input to be published on the blockchain.

-- Consider a contract with an equipment seller, co-sign a spending transaction.
+3. Enter into a contract with an equipment seller; co-sign a spending transaction.

-- Consider a contract with a builder, co-sign a spending transaction.
+4. Enter into a contract with a builder; co-sign a spending transaction.

 The entrepreneur can easily run away without doing any business, but with no more than 3,000 Ergs.
-This can be fixed, e.g. this money could be made spendable only after block number 5,000, and before that money could be withdrawn by the cooperatives.
-For equipment and construction spendings, the entrepreneur is working along with some, presumably already reputable, business.
-Thus the investor is reducing its risks.
+This can be fixed; e.g., this money could be made spendable only after block number 5,000; before that, the money could be withdrawn by the cooperatives.
+For equipment and construction spending, the entrepreneur works alongside some presumably already reputable businesses.
+Thus, the investor reduces their risks.